ItzBlinkzy/vscode-config/README.md

 This setup is designed to declutter the workspace by removing unnecessary UI elements.
 It’s focused on maximising the view of code and relies heavily on keybindings to navigate and manage files.

 ### Key Features:
+- **Modern Home Screen**: A modern looking SVG that includes various web technologies and programming languages
 - **Activity Bar & Menu Bar Hidden**: Access these features through default keybindings to keep the interface clean.
 - **Minimap Disabled**: Removed to provide more room for code.
 - **Line Height Increased**: Slightly raised for better readability.